nortonsolutions/redrockCodecamp/readme.deployment.md

 1. Get the node_modules from the freeCodeCamp-node_modules repository and extract to a node_modules directory off the project root
 2. In the project root, make a copy of the .env.default and name it .env
 3. In the .env, change any setting such as DEBUG=false to DEBUG=true, you can add a PORT=80 and NODE_ENV='production'
-4. In the root directory run 'gulp build'
+4. In the root directory run 'gulp build' for development or 'NODE_ENV=production gulp build -p' for production
-5. In the root directory run 'gulp serve' optionally you can run 'gulp' for a development deployment
+5. In the root directory run 'gulp serve' optionally you can run 'gulp' for a development deployment or 'node pm2Start' for production